apache/trafficserver/doc/admin/cluster-howto.en.rst

 Traffic Server scales from a single node to multiple nodes that form a cluster allowing you to improve system performance and reliability.
-This chapter discusses the following topics:

 .. toctree::
    :maxdepth: 1